What Is an Initiative?

 Vision

-The desired end state — what success looks like when this initiative is complete
+The desired end state in one sentence — what success looks like when this initiative is complete.
+The destination the initiative is flying toward

 Rationale

-Why this initiative exists — the problem, gap, or mandate it addresses
+Why this initiative exists — the specific problem, policy gap, or mandate it addresses.
+2–3 sentences connecting the origin conditions to the decision to act

 Goals